Navigation

 Scaling Shape

-The current stack works because the KB is still small enough that rg, indexes, and descriptions fit the agent's effective working process.
+The current stack works because the KB is still small enough that rg, curated indexes, and descriptions fit the agent's effective working process.
 Growth creates two separate pressures:

 1. The core must stay scannable.
 High-signal notes, reference docs, and indexes should remain small enough for agents to browse as a map.
 Larger source collections, archives, transcripts, and long reviews can live outside the core and be reached through explicit links or search.